Poker Superstars Invitational Tournament: Crew

 The first series was hosted by Chris Rose, with support from poker author Michael Konik and poker professional Mark Gregorich.
 Mark Gregorich left the show at the end of the first season.

 The first series grand finale aired in February 2005 on the same day as Super Bowl XXXIX.
 Fox carried the Super Bowl that year, so instead of the series' usual home on FSN, NBC carried the finale instead.
 It was hosted by Matt Vasgersian, with support from poker professional Erick Lindgren.
 Backstage interviews were conducted by poker player Evelyn Ng.

 The first series was executive produced by David Doyle and Directed by Brian Lockwood.

 Howard "The Professor" Lederer replaced Michael Konik at the beginning of the 3rd season, with Annie Duke joining for several episodes as a "special guest".
 Mary Strong conducted the backstage interviews.

-Structure

-Season 1

-The tournament was split into two series, with each player's finishing position in the series final determining their starting chip count in the grand finale.

-Similarly, the finishing position in two preliminary rounds per series determined the starting chip positions of each player in both series finals.

-The Grand Final winner received $1,000,000.
-The payouts for the other entrants from the $3,200,000 prize pool were unclear in the broadcast.
-However, Phil Ivey has said, on Full Tilt, that he walked away with about $400,000, and, therefore, broke even.

-In the first two rounds of each series, players start with 100,000 in chips.
-Their finish in each of these rounds determines their starting chips for the final round of the series as follows: